geroproteomics/SenCat-Companion/README.md

 **Return Values**
-- effectsize_master is a table containing the effect size, p-value, and standard error of the composite scores or seno-age gaps and the supplied parameters.
+- effectsize_master is a table containing the effect size, p-value, and standard error of the composite scores or seno-age gaps and the supplied parameters in the long format.

 | Cell Type       | Trait       | Effect Size        | Low   | High   | P-Val   | FDR   |
 |-----------------|-------------|--------------------|-------|--------|---------|-------|
 | Cell Type 1     | Trait 1     | 0.45               |  0.42 | 0.67   |0.001    | 0.003 |
 | Cell Type 2     | Trait 1     | 0.23               |  0.05 | 0.30   |0.045    | 0.052 |

-- heat is a table containing the effect size of the composite scores or seno-age gaps and the supplied parameters in wide format, suitable for a heatmap
+- heat is a table containing the effect size of the composite scores or seno-age gaps and the supplied parameters in wide format, suitable for a heatmap.

 |               | Trait 1     | Trait 2       | Trait 3        |
 |---------------|-------------|---------------|----------------|